Brent slips on OPEC worry; U.S. crude steady ahead of inventory data

 The rally came after the Environmental Protection Agency on Monday raised previous targets for the amount of biofuels to be mixed into motor fuel for the three years to 2016.

 A weaker dollar also limited the downside in oil.
-The dollar posted its biggest daily loss in nearly two weeks against a basket of currencies .DXY, making commodities denominated in the greenback, including oil, more affordable for holders of the euro and other currencies.
+The dollar posted its biggest daily loss in nearly two weeks against a basket of currencies, making commodities denominated in the greenback, including oil, more affordable for holders of the euro and other currencies.
+[USD/]

 (Additional reporting by Jarret Renshaw in New York and Amanda Cooper in London; editing by Marguerita Choy, Diane Craft and Chizu Nomiyama)